Clashes in Colombia as protests against police go into second day – The Sun Nigeria

 The city authorities proposed a reform of the police force, which would include new rules on the use of stun pistols.

-Several people were killed in incidents with police in the Bogota area this and last year, according to reports.
+Several people were killed in incidents with the Police in the Bogota area this and last year, according to reports.

 The best-known case was that of Dilan Cruz, a young man hit by a police projectile during anti-government protests in November. (dpa/NAN)